Read our June 2020 employee-owned company statement on Black Lives Matter.

 Working to end racism in American society

-We will periodically post Black Lives Matter progress report updates here on the steps Community IT Innovators is committed to, and the outcomes of these changes.
+We periodically post Black Lives Matter progress report updates here on the aspirations Community IT Innovators is committed to, and the outcomes of the changes we have taken and are taking.

 Aspirations